Please click here to go to the new location.

 2019 Energy Reach Code

-This ordinance will apply to new construction projects starting April 1 2020.
+This ordinance will apply to new construction projects submitting for building permits on or after April 1, 2020.

 What are reach codes?